TristanvanLeeuwen/IP_and_Im_Lectures/image_processing.md

 ### Deconvolution methods

 An interesting problem that occurs in many imaging, image- and signal processing applications, in particular in microscopy, is the deblurring or \textit{deconvolution} of signals from a (known, linear) degradation.
-Deconvolution of a signal can be modelled as solving the inverse problem of the convolution, which reads as
+Deconvolution of a signal can be modeled as solving the inverse problem of the convolution, which reads as

 ```{math}
 :label: convIP